If you want to learn Japanese, finding a good program is hard...

 1) Learn holistically with Rocket Japanese

-Rocket Japanese is built around recorded audio in the form of dialogues.
-The dialogues have English explanations and usually teach the language in "chunks" or phrases versus individual words (this is great for learning to speak Japanese conversationally).
+Rocket Japanese is an online Japanese course built around recorded audio in the form of dialogues.
+The dialogues have English explanations help you learn the language in "chunks" or phrases versus individual words (this is great for learning to speak Japanese conversationally).

 Rocket Japanese offers two lesson tracks: one which focuses on grammar, and the other on vocabulary.